 The rotor generally has 2 or 3 blades rotating around a horizontal axis.
 The sweep diameter of these blades ranges from 80 to almost 200 meters.
 The longer the blades, the greater the electricity production capacity.

 As they rotate, the blades drive a generator that produces electric energy.
-A multiplier is often installed between the rotor and the electric generator, since the latter requires a rotation speed of 1000 to 2000 rotations per minute (rpm), whereas the blades turn more slowly (10 to 25 rpm).
-Recently designed variable rotation speed systems are often direct drive turbines and therefore do not have a multiplier.
-The assembly composed of the blades, the rotor, the multiplier and the generator forms the nacelle.
+With conventional wind turbines, the electric generator requires a rotation speed of 1,000 to 2,000 rpm, whereas the blades turn more slowly (5 to 25 rpm).
+With these wind turbines, a multiplier (or gear box) is installed between the propeller and the generator to increase the rotation speed.
+More recently, direct-drive machines have been designed: with these, the generators operate with a variable rotation speed (5 to 2,000 rpm) and do not use a multiplier.
+The assembly composed of the blades, the rotor, the multiplier and the generator form the nacelle.